Supergiovane/node-red-contrib-tts-ultimate/README.md

 <br/><br/>

-# ttsultimate-CONFIG NODE
+# TTS-Ultimate CONFIG NODE

+**TTS Service**
+You can choose between Amazon AWS (Polly) or Google TTS engines.

+    **Using Amazon AWS (Polly)**
     **Polly Access key**
     AWS access key credential.
 Optional.
 If you do not wish to use the Amazon Polly service or wish to use the node totally OFFLINE, leave it blank and use the **OwnFile** node.
 Please see the below in this page.

     **Polly Secret key**
     AWS access Secret key.
 Optional.
 If you do not wish to use the Amazon Polly service or wish to use the node totally OFFLINE, leave it blank and use the **OwnFile** node.
 Please see the below in this page.

 **Node-Red IP**<br/>
 set IP of your node-red machine.